pragasette/no-health-reset/README-SE.md

 full health recovery, which occurs when the player sleeps and levels up.

-It is intended to work with any mod which reduces or zeroes health regeneration, such as [No Health Regen] or [Realistic Health Regeneration].
+It is intended to work with any mod which reduces or zeroes health regeneration, such as [No More Passive Health Regeneration].

 It can also be used to emulate a similar feature present in [Requiem] [until version 2.0.2][#1], for instance if using a port to Special Edition, for which